frontendpatterns/frontendpatterns.dev/src/content/patterns/single-responsibility.md

 ---
 # Single Responsibility

-Ensure each component, module, or function has one clear purpose and reason to change.

 ## Problem

 Without this pattern, the premise that each component, module, or function has one clear purpose and reason to change falls apart, and small changes trigger cascading regressions.